 The SSA's determination might also rely on non-medical evidence about your ability to function day to day, your pain level, ongoing treatment, and other factors that could limit your activities.

 Social Security disability insurance (SSDI) is a program mainly for people who worked in the past but may not be able to work now.
-To qualify on your own earnings record, you'll need to have worked and earned enough credits for coverage by earning money.
-The amount of money earned per credit received changes from year to year, but in 2022, each $1,510 of earnings translated to one credit.
-You can earn up to four credits per year.
+To qualify on your own earnings record, you'll need to have worked enough years paying taxes into Social Security. by earning money.

-As a general rule, you'll need to earn 40 credits in your life, 20 of which you must earn in the ten-year period before you become disabled.
-There are some exceptions to the number of work credits needed for younger workers.
+As a general rule, you'll need to work ten years to qualify, five of which need to be in the ten-year period before you become disabled.
+But there are some exceptions to the number of work credits needed for younger workers.

 Also, adults who have never worked can qualify for SSDI under their parents' earnings records if: